judah4/gdk-for-unity-pirates-tutorial/docs/pirates/lesson2.md

   **Position** is a required component for all entities.
 * [**Metadata** (SpatialOS documentation)](https://docs.improbable.io/reference/13.0/shared/glossary#metadata): defines the entity type of an entity which is used internally by the SpatialOS SDK for Unity to map entities to Unity prefabs.
-* **ClientConnection**: used to maintain a connection with clients.
-This is only needed by entities associated with a player client, so you don't need this component for the pirate ships.
 * **ShipControls**: used to steer the ship.
 You can re-use this one, as a pirate ship will need to move around too.
 * **ClientAuthorityCheck**: another component only needed by entities associated with a player client.
 You don't need this component for the pirate ships either.